Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 The process will be repeated to as many Claims Endpoints as necessary.

-#### Signed Credential Request using a Decentralized Identifier
+#### Signed Claimset Request using a Decentralized Identifier

 **Usage of Decentralized Identifiers**

 TODO improve this section

 [Decentralized identifiers](https://w3c.github.io/did-core/) are a resolvable identifier to a set of statements about the [did subject](https://w3c.github.io/did-core/#dfn-did-subjects) including a set of cryptographic material (e.g public keys).
-Using this cryptographic material, a [decentralized identifier](https://w3c.github.io/did-core/) can be used as an authenticatable identifier in a credential, rather than using a public key directly.
+Using this cryptographic material, a [decentralized identifier](https://w3c.github.io/did-core/) can be used as an authenticatable identifier in a claimset, rather than using a public key directly.

 An IdA submitting a signed Claim Set Request can request,